energywebfoundation/ssi/apps/vc-api/docs/tutorials/consent-tutorial.md

 #### 1.11 [Consent-Requesting portal] Add a review to the exchange

-With a verifiable presentation in hand, the authority portal can add a review to the in-progress exchange.
+With a verifiable presentation in hand, the consent-requesting portal can add a review to the in-progress exchange.
 Open the `Vc Api Controller add Submission Review` request under the `vc-api/exchanges/{exchange id}/{transaction id}` folder.

 Send the request as described below.